catalyzeio/engineering-blog/source/2015-09-01-HIPAAGRAM_reworked.markdown

 1. A user signs into the application with their username and password
     * The credentials are stored in a private Keychain that only HIPAAGRAM has access to
-1. The user queries the `contacts` class for themselves
+1. The user queries the `contacts` class for their user record
-    * If they don't find themselves, they add themselves to the contacts class
+    * If they don't find their user record, they add their user record to the contacts class
 1. The conversation list screen is shown with every conversation the user has previously started
     * The list of conversations is populated by a query on the `conversations` class
 1. The user starts a new conversation